bapandas5325/frontend-projects/README.md

 ## 🧠 Project Summary

-A real-time RSS monitoring system designed for structured news ingestion, classification, and filtering to support **incident monitoring and analysis workflows**, with support for both **local and global news tracking modes**.
+A real-time RSS monitoring system designed for structured news ingestion, classification, and filtering to support **incident monitoring and analysis workflows**, with strong support for:

+- 🌍 Global + Local news tracking
+- 🏙️ State, district, and city-level intelligence mapping
+- ⚡ High-speed keyword-based matching (10,000+ keywords)

 ---